 On 29th December, Jyoti succumbed to her injuries in a hospital in Singapore.
 Her last words to her parents were, “I’m sorry.”

 Of the five accused, one committed suicide in Tihar jail.
 In 2013, the four accused were sentenced to death.
 The crime warranted the death penalty.
 The juvenile was given a sentence of three years.

 Mukesh Singh, unemployed.

 Akshay Thakur, bus cleaner.

 Vinay Sharma, gym instructor.

 In 2015, Arvind Kejriwal assisted the juvenile in setting up a tailoring shop for him.
 He was given Rs.
 10,000 and a sewing machine.

 It is 2016 and the sentence has not yet been carried out.
 The case has gone to a final appeal at the Supreme Court.
 The Supreme Court is YET to pass judgment on the original verdict and sentencing.

 Manohar Lal Sharma didn’t hesitate for a moment before volunteering to represent the defendants pro bono.
-He has since gained notoriety for his vile statements and unabashed victim blaming, breathing life into rape culture with each word that comes out of his mouth.Share
+He has since gained notoriety for his vile statements and unabashed victim blaming, breathing life into rape culture with each word that comes out of his mouth.Share this quote